 Don’t let that chance slip ever again.

-- Follow it with a description of a specific duty.
+- Start with and action verb and follow it with a description of a specific duty.

 - Make a quantifiable point highlighting your achievement.